NNN Lease vs Gross Lease: 5-Year Financial Comparison

 Quick Answer

 NNN lease: tenant pays base rent + taxes + insurance + CAM.
 Gross lease: tenant pays one inclusive rent, landlord covers everything.
-Same all-in cost in year one; the difference is who absorbs expense increases over the lease term.
+The all-in cost is often similar in year one.
+The difference is who absorbs expense increases over the lease term.
 NNN shifts that risk to tenants; gross keeps it with the landlord.

-The comparison isn't about which is "cheaper"—it's about who takes the risk of rising operating costs.
-Here's the 5-year math on both structures.
+The comparison is not about which is "cheaper."
+It is about who takes the risk of rising operating costs.
+Here is the 5-year math on both structures.

 Year-One Economics: Why They're Often Equivalent